 When arriving at each hole, the tee will be symbolized by a relevant color name, and you will base on this information to insert your score into the card.

 What about white tees?
-They are called "middle tees" as it is popular for intermediate players.
+They are called "middle tees" as it is popular for intermediate golfer.
 Blue tees share the same feature, but, relatively, the standard for blue tees are higher than white one and nearly reach the black tees.

 Meanwhile, red tees are the options for short players with limited approaches.
 Green tees are for entry-level players.